ChrisCraddock/DC-Advanced-Walkthrough/README.md

 # DC-Advanced-Walkthrough
 Data Center Advanced Walkthrough.
 Insert data from a PDF file into MySQL database

-This was used with XAMPP install.
+This was used with XAMPP installed.

 Layout of database: